 - Utilizing Amateur Radio Emergency Services along the course

 - Clearly marked signs to help direct participants

-- Many water/aid stations and hundreds of volunteers along the course
+- Many water/aid stations and volunteers along the course

 - An extensive EMS plan that includes ambulatory service, roving course marshals, and medical staff at strategic locations